Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Promise Constraint Satisfaction Problems

-What is the motivation for studying these weak polymorphisms?
-Roughly, if $\Gamma$ has an interesting family of weak polymorphisms, then we expect for that family to `beget' a polynomial-time algorithm for $\PCSP(\Gamma)$.
-The following are examples of families of weak polymorphisms which will yield algorithms.
-For all of these functions, we have that our domain is $x \in \{0, 1\}^L$. \begin{itemize} \itemsep{0em} \item The zero and one functions: $0_L(x) = 0$, $1_L(x) = 1$. \item The AND and OR functions: $\AND_L(x) = \bigwedge_{i=1}^L x_i$, $\OR_L(x) = \bigvee_{i=1}^L x_i$. \item The Parity function: $\Par_L(x) = \bigoplus_{i=1}^L x_i$. ($L$ odd) \item The Majority function: $\Maj_L(x) = \1[\sum_{i=1}^L x_i > L/2]$ ($L$ odd). \item The \Maltsev{} function: $\Malt_L(x) = \1[\sum_{i=1}^L (-1)^{i-1} x_i > 0]$ ($L$ odd). \end{itemize} Note that except for the \Maltsev{} operator, all of these polymorphisms appear in the modern treatment of Schaefer's Theorem.
+What is the motivation for studying these polymorphisms?
+Roughly, if $\Gamma$ has an interesting family of polymorphisms, then we expect for that family to `beget' a polynomial-time algorithm for $\PCSP(\Gamma)$.
+The following are examples of families of polymorphisms which will yield algorithms.
+For all of these functions, we have that our domain is $x \in \{0, 1\}^L$. \begin{itemize} \itemsep{0em} \item The zero and one functions: $\Zero_L(x) = 0$, $\One_L(x) = 1$. \item The AND and OR functions: $\AND_L(x) = \bigwedge_{i=1}^L x_i$, $\OR_L(x) = \bigvee_{i=1}^L x_i$. \item The Parity function: $\Par_L(x) = \bigoplus_{i=1}^L x_i$. ($L$ odd) \item The Majority function: $\Maj_L(x) = {1}$ {if} $\sum_{i=1}^L x_i > L/2$ {and $0$ otherwise} ($L$ odd). \item The \Maltsev{} function: $\Malt_L(x) = {1}$ {if} $\sum_{i=1}^L (-1)^{i-1} x_i > 0$ {and $0$ otherwise} ($L$ odd). \end{itemize} Note that except for the \Maltsev{} operator, all of these polymorphisms appear in the modern treatment of Schaefer's Theorem.
 Although the \Maltsev{} operator is a polymorphism of some traditional Boolean CSPs, such as 2-coloring, in those cases it is possible to show that Majority is also present as a polymorphism.
 We will see later that this is not the case for PCSPs.
 Note that the arity-3 \Maltsev{} operator would be considered a \emph{Mal'tsev operator} in traditional CSPs (e.g. \cite{BulatovDalmau2006}).

-In addition to these weak polymorphisms, we also use the prefix `anti-' to refer to the negations of these function.
-The `anti-' weak polymorphism will be denoted with a horizontal bar.
+In addition to these polymorphisms, we also use the prefix `anti-' to refer to the negations of these functions.
+The `anti-' polymorphism will be denoted with a horizontal bar.
 For example, anti-parity is $\overline{\Par}_L(x) = \neg \Par_L(x)$.
 Note that the One function is the `anti-Zero' function and vice-versa.
-These weak polymorphisms appear due to technicalities of the nature of promise-CSPs.
-In Section \ref{subsec:idempotence}, we show that these anti-s can be transformed into normal weak polymorphisms.
+These polymorphisms appear due to technicalities of the nature of promise-CSPs.
+In Section \ref{subsec:idempotence}, we show that these anti-s can be transformed into normal polymorphisms.

-In Section \ref{sec:alg}, we show that if $\poly(\Gamma)$ contains any one of these infinite families of weak polymorphisms, then $\PCSP(\Gamma)$ is tractable.
+In Section \ref{sec:alg}, we show that if $\Pol(\Gamma)$ contains any one of these infinite families of polymorphisms, then $\PCSP(\Gamma)$ is tractable.